Set up a GitHub connection using the API

 Install the Broker App for your Organization

 Install the Universal Broker App at the Organization level.
 Group-level installation is not supported.
-Use the endpoint to Install a Snyk App for this Organization.
+Use the endpoint Install a Snyk App to this Organization.
+The following is the App ID to use when you call the API:

 Create your deployment